Nkarta, Inc. Income Taxes Disclosure

 |

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences representing net future deductible amounts become deductible.
-Due to the Company’s history of losses, and lack of other positive evidence, the Company has determined that it is more likely than not that its net deferred tax assets will not be realized, and therefore, the net deferred tax assets are substantially offset by a valuation allowance as of December 31, 2025 and 2024.
-The deferred tax assets were primarily comprised of federal and state tax net operating losses, capitalized research and development expenditures, and tax credit carryforwards.
+Due to the Company’s history of losses, and lack of other positive evidence, the Company has determined that it is more likely than not that its net deferred tax assets will not be realized, and therefore, the net deferred tax assets are substantially offset by a valuation allowance as of December 31, 2024 and 2023.
+The deferred tax assets were primarily comprised of federal and state tax net operating losses, Section 174 capitalized R&D expenses, and tax credit carryforwards.

 The following table summarizes the changes in the Company’s gross unrecognized tax benefits (in thousands):